'Guernica' no, but Sixena yes?: the contradictions of the Spanish government

 The contradiction of the Spanish government

-Other cases of controversial transfers have occurred, as happened with Alphonse Mucha's cycle of monumental paintings The Slav Epic, which went on tour in the United States and Japan.
+Other cases of controversial transfers have indeed occurred, as happened with Alphonse Mucha's cycle of monumental paintings The Slav Epic, which went on tour in the United States and Japan.
 And it is planned that next autumn the Bayeux Tapestry will leave France after almost a thousand years to be exhibited at the British Museum.
-All of this, a patrimonially dangerous mix of judicial, political, and economic decisions.
+All this, a patrimonially dangerous mix of judicial, political, and economic decisions.

 A very dilapidated canvas